Chintanpatel24/Matt/CONTRIBUTING.md

 ## AI Contributions Welcome

-We welcome contributions generated or assisted by AI tools (such as ChatGPT, Claude, GitHub Copilot, Gemini, etc.).
+We welcome contributions generated or assisted by AI tools.
 However, to ensure high quality and make evaluation easy for maintainers, please adhere to the following rules:

 1. **Use Up-to-Date Code**: Ensure that your AI assistant is working with the latest code from the `main` branch.
 Avoid submitting legacy formats or outdated designs.
 2. **Test Before Submitting**: Check that your changes compile and run correctly on your local machine.
 Never submit code blindly without testing it yourself.